Are you sure that you breathe when playing the piano?

 - Sit on the front half of the stool, with feet slightly apart and flat on the floor.

-- Sit up, and the small of your back should curve a little inwards.
+- Sit up, and the small of your back should curve just a little inwards.
+Try rolling the pelvis and find a neutral position where you are neither slouching nor pushing the small of the back inwards too far.

 - Draw up your height – imagine a golden thread coming out of the crown of your head, being pulled gently upwards.
 Tuck in the chin.

-- Place your hands gently in your lap or between the legs.
+- Place your hands gently in your lap.

 - Makes sure your shoulders are completely relaxed, and that the arms are hanging without effort or resistance.